Chagos Archipelago: Resources

 Salomon Atoll is one of the many above water features of the Chagos Archipelago.

 The Chagos Archipelago is a hotspot of biodiversity in the Indian Ocean.

 The main natural resources of the area are coconuts and fish.
 The licensing of commercial fishing used to provide an annual income of about for the British Indian Ocean Territory authorities.
-However, licenses have not been given since October 2010; the last expired after the creation of the no-take marine reserve.
+No licenses have been given since October 2010, however, and the last expired after the creation of the no-take marine reserve.